Blargedy/Filament_Jam_Sensor/README.md

-# Filament_Jam_Sensor
+# Filament Jam and Runout Sensor
-Sensor that detects if the spool or filament gets stuck on the way to the nozzle
+Sensor that detects if the spool or filament gets stuck on the way to the nozzle, or if the filament ran out but didn't get jammed like it usually does

 ![image](https://user-images.githubusercontent.com/25805271/220586424-c24f6881-9a2f-4967-bebe-49f522781902.png)